KCisSICKnasty/SICKnasty-FO4/README.md

 - Set activation hotkey
 - Set criticals hotkey

+_Backpacks of the Commonwealth: (Note: This is only required if you're not playing on survival difficulty.
+Which you SHOULD be...)_

+- Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.
+(Required for Power Armor Handling Improvements - Retain Armor Buffs to work.)

+_See Through Scopes:_

+- Switch Tactical Reload on.

 Configure anything else to your desire.
 HUD should be good to go as is, but if there are inconsistencies, do let me know!